-- A CTG recruitment initiative. that by 2030, 30% of all project-related roles will be represented by women. - We launched Female First in 2017 to encourage our recruiters, in-country teams and our clients to rebalance the gender scales when it comes to our humanitarian teams on the ground.
+A CTG recruitment initiative, Female First pledges that by 2030, 30% of all project-related roles will be represented by women.

+We launched Female First in 2017 to encourage our recruiters, in-country teams and our clients to rebalance the gender scales when it comes to our humanitarian teams on the ground.